UeFan/Drone_Patrolling_Net_Evaluation/README.md

         testingset1/
             images/
     ```

+TODO:
+    Clean up and upload the training code.

     Reference:
     [1].
 A. Loquercio, A. I. Maqueda, C. R. Del-Blanco, and D. Scaramuzza, “Dronet: Learning to fly by driving,” IEEE Robotics and Automation Letters, vol. 3, no. 2, pp. 1088–1095, 2018.